mathworks/microchip-bsp/README.md

 - After the build has succeeded, core-image-minimal-dev-icicle-kit-es.wic image will be available in mw_icicle_kit/build/tmp-glibc/deploy/images/icicle-kit-es

 - Flash your SD card with the wic file using Win32DiskImager software and boot the evaluation board

+#### Use Microchip Linux image
+The generated core-image-minimal-dev Linux image will be used to boot the Microchip PolarFire SoC Icicle Kit, allowing you to work on various applications.